awayanrichardjr/telehealth_access/README.md

     d.
 To allow secure online payments for consultations.
     e.
 To enable doctors to access and view patients’ medical records securely.
     f.
 To implement a verification process that ensures only certified and licensed medical professionals can provide consultations through the system.
     g.
-To identify and address the barriers in implementing telehealth systems.
+To guide users on how to navigate the telehealth system.

 ## DATABASE